maurice/yay-machine/docs/reference/events.md

 When an event triggers a state-transition, `event` will be that event.

-In these other cases `event` will be `undefined`:
+Sometimes `event` will be `undefined`:

 * the first time the subscriber callback is called: it only receives the machine's current state
-* when the machine transitions to a new state due to an immediate (always) transition
+* when the machine transitions to a new state due to an immediate (always) transition; this is an "eventless" transition

 ---